🔼 Spirituality and Divination: An Inner Journey

 • Symbolism of the union of polarities

-• Virtues: balance, protection, divine connection, opening key
+• Virtues: balance, protection, divine connection, key to opening

 • Seals in ritual magic: functions and planetary correspondences